Approximation and Non-parametric Estimation of ResNet-type Convolutional Neural Networks: Appendix

 \section{Appendix}

-In this supplemental material, we give proofs of theorems and corollaries in the main article.
-We prove them in more general form.
-Specifically, we allow CNNs to have residual blocks with different depth and each residual block to have varying numbers of channels and filter sizes.
-Similarly, FNNs can have blocks with different depth, and the width of a block can be non-constant.
+In this supplemental material, we give the proofs of theorems and corollaries in the main article.
+We prove them in a more general form.
+Specifically, we allow CNNs to have residual blocks with different depths and each residual block to have varying numbers of channels and filter sizes.
+Similarly, FNNs can have blocks with different depths, and the width of a block can be non-constant.